 Dr. Halpern studies cognitive processes such as memory and thinking, especially for nonverbal materials.
 Of particular interest to her is how musicians and nonmusicians understand, remember, and react to music.
 One special interest is auditory imagery, or what is happening when you "hear a tune inside your head."
 She has studied this using the traditional tools of experimental psychology, as well as with cognitive neuroscience techniques.
-She is also interested in how both normal aging and Alzheimer's disease affect how people learn and remember music, as well as why some people are bad singers.
+She is also interested in how both normal aging and Alzheimer's disease affect how people learn and remember music, as well as why some people can sing more accurately than others.

 Pearce, M.T. & Halpern, A. R. (2015).
 Age-related patterns in emotions evoked by music.
 Psychology of Aesthetics and Creative Arts, 9, 248- 253. doi: 10.1037/a0039279